Jesse Curran: BG Pathum United

 Curran would return to Thai football after signing with Thai League 1 side BG Pathum United.
 He would make his debut for the Rabbits in the 2022 Thailand Champions Cup, where Pathum would beat Buriram United to win the silverware.
 Curran would score his first goal for Pathum in a league win over former club Muangthong United.

 Loan to Chonburi

 On 5 December 2022, Curran joined fellow Thai League 1 side Chonburi on loan until the end of the season.
 Curran would score two goals in his debut for Chonburi on 22 January 2023 in a 5–3 league win over Police Tero.

+Ratchaburi

+On 16 July 2023, Curran joined Thai League 1 club Ratchaburi.
+Curran scored his first goal for the Dragons on 17 August 2024 in a league draw against Uthai Thani.

 International career

 Curran is eligible to play for the national teams of Australia, Scotland and Philippines.

 In September 2018, Australia coach Graham Arnold (who had coached Curran at Central Coast Mariners) watched Curran play for Dundee, as a potential selection for the 2019 AFC Asian Cup.